Halo Top Creamery: Ingredients

-Halo Top offers an array of flavors, including dairy free and vegan flavors.
-Consumers can also suggest new flavors online for the Halo Top team to consider bringing to market.
+Halo Top offers an array of flavors, including dairy-free and vegan flavors.
+Consumers can also suggest new flavors online for the company team to consider bringing to market.

-In Canada, although the ingredients lists are very similar to those in the U.S., all varieties of Halo Top are labelled as frozen desserts, not as ice cream, due to differences in labelling requirements.
+In Canada, although the ingredients lists are very similar to those in the U.S., all varieties of Halo Top are labelled as frozen desserts, not as ice cream, due to differences in legal labelling requirements.